Hannalysis/100DaysOfCode/README.md

     height: calc(100vh - 96.24px); /* full page - (content + margins + borders) */
 Using this method and a bit of maths to calculate the remaining space of a page I wish to place inside a container, it gives me a template to work around and carefully sort out all the containers contained inside this container.

-I finished up with re-visiting the basics of the flask Framework, understanding nested functions, and utilsing the @ symbol to utilise the Python Decorator function.
+I finished up with re-visiting the basics of the flask Framework, understanding nested functions, and utilising the @ symbol to utilise the Python Decorator function.
 I intend to follow-up with the relevant exercise in the Udemy course next time I'm looking at this.

 ------------